joonashak/holenav/docs/src/hosting/guides/guide-vps-cdn-cd.md

 ### Create Vercel Project

 Create a new project in Vercel dashboard.
-In _Project Settings_, add an environment variable named `REACT_APP_CMS_URL` and set its value to your backend URL (e.g. `https://api.holenav.com`).
+In _Project Settings_, add an environment variable named `REACT_APP_BACKEND_URL` and set its value to your backend URL (e.g. `https://api.holenav.com`).

 Next, go to _Personal Account Settings_ and create a new token.
 It will be used to deploying the frontend from GitHub.